Call-for-Code/Frida/ROADMAP.md

  - Submit a location
  - Select a school from stored school list
- - receive notification of the earthquake magnitude
+ - Receive notification of the earthquake magnitude
  - Guide drills [Done]
  - Manage user list [Done]
  - Text to entire classes and first responder [Done]

  ## Backlog for Frida V1.0
- - Escapte route [in progress]
+ - Escape route [in progress]
- - Predict Earthquake magitude [in process]
+ - Predict Earthquake magnitude [in process]